6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 ```

-Note: It is necessary to use a stop task (StopTask) to halt the execution of the Run.KafkaConsummerToInflux task.
+Note: It is necessary to use a stop task (AddMilestone) to halt the execution of the Run.KafkaConsummerToInflux task.
 This ensures that the task terminates properly and stops retrieving data from Kakfa.

 For server configuration, consult: [Misc configurations](/docs/A3_MISC_CONFIGURATIONS.md)
 ## Run.MqttToInflux